 Let everything cool to room temperature, which will take an hour or two.
 Give the broth a taste and add any additional salt or seasonings as desired.

 Discard the vegetable scraps (compost, anyone?).
-Then measure out the stock in 2- or 4-cup increments, and freeze in individual containers, being sure to leave a little bit of headroom for it to expand when it freezes.
+Then measure out the stock in 2- or 4-cup increments, and freeze in individual containers, be sure to leave a little bit of headroom for it to expand when it freezes.

 If you’re intrigued by making your own stocks, you might also want to check out Deborah Madison’s Vegetarian Cooking for Everyone, which has a great primer on stocks and soup recipes.